edgelesssys/ego/samples/azure_attestation/README.md

-# Go remote attestation sample using Azure Attestation
+# Go remote attestation sample using Microsoft Azure Attestation
 This sample shows how to do remote attestation of an EGo enclave in combination with [Microsoft Azure Attestation](https://docs.microsoft.com/en-us/azure/attestation/).
 It consists of a server running in the enclave and a client (the relying party) that attests the server before sending a secret.
 The Azure Attestation Provider simplifies the attestation process for the client.

 **Note: This sample only works on SGX-FLC systems.
 Some error handling in this sample is omitted for brevity.**